pinetr2e/projectile/doc/projects.md

                                   :related-file 'my/related-file
                                   ...)
 ```
-`filename` contains a file name with extension without directory component.
-`type` is a symbol, either `'test` or `'impl`.
-`related-file` function should return a file name for corresponding to `type` or nil if it is not applicable.
+`file` contains the relative path of impl/test file from the project root.
+`kind` specifies the kind to look for.
+It can be ':test' or ':impl' as a keyword.
+`related-file` function can return a relative path from the project root or filename, which means that the directory
+does not matter. `related-file` can return `nil` to mean there is no related file.

 With the above example, .cpp file and .py file can have different test files.